 Antibiotics do not help, as they do not work against viruses.
 However, in some cases people can catch a bacterial chest infection along with the virus.
 If this is the case your doctor will recommend whether you need antibiotics for this.

 Treatment aims to relieve the symptoms while your body fights the illness.

-You’ll need to stay in isolation away from other people until you’ve recovered and are no longer a risk of infection.
+You will need to stay in isolation away from other people until you have recovered and are no longer a risk of infection.

 If you have more questions about the coronavirus, try reading: